Quick Facts | Answer |

-No, Arizona does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws.
+Arizona does not have rent control laws limiting the amount landlords may ask for.
+In addition, state law prohibits local governments from establishing their rent control laws.

 When Can a Landlord Raise Rent in Arizona?